Fine structure from normal iterability: Super-Dodd structure

+\begin{rem} Let $M,\theta$, etc be as in \ref{lem:sub-extender}, with $\mu^{+M}\leq\theta$.
+Then $\rho<\OR^\Mbar<\rho^{+M}$, and because $\kappa,\nu,F^M_\downarrow$ are generated by $g$ and by Lemma \ref{lem:type_2_factor_embedding}, the natural $\pi:\Mbar\to M$ is a $0$-embedding with $\crit(\pi)\geq\theta$.\end{rem} Under mild large cardinal hypotheses, it can be that every extender in the sequence of a mouse $M$ is Dodd-sound, and yet iteration trees on $M$ use non-Dodd-sound extenders.
+We next analyse the nature of such ``Dodd-unsoundness'', using the preservation of Dodd-solidity parameters and projecta described in Lemma \ref{lem:type_2_s,sigma_pres}.

 We now analyze the relationship between $p_1^M$ and $t^M$, in a certain context; this is very similar to that in Jensen indexing, due to Zeman, in \cite{zeman_dodd}.
-We will use it in the proof of Dodd-solidity.
+We will use the analysis in the proof of Dodd-solidity.